-The GHGs in this analysis are carbon dioxide (CO_2), methane (CH_4), and nitrous oxide (N_2O).
-The air quality pollutants are the following criteria air pollutants (CAP): volatile organic compounds (VOC), carbon monoxide (CO), sulfur oxides (SO_x), nitrogen oxides (NO_x), particulate matter 2.5 (PM2.5), and particulate matter 10 (PM10).
-Emissions from lead (Pb) are not a component of this analysis because emission factors (EFs) for this pollutant are not available from standard EF sources (EFs).
-EPA Motor Vehicle Emission Simulator).
+The GHGs in this analysis are carbon dioxide ( $CO_2$ ), methane ( $CH_4$ ), and nitrous oxide ( $N_2O$ ).
+The air quality pollutants are the following criteria air pollutants (CAP): volatile organic compounds (VOC), carbon monoxide (CO), sulfur oxides ( $SO_x$ ), nitrogen oxides ( $NO_x$ ), particulate matter 2.5 (PM2.5), and particulate matter 10 (PM10).
+Emissions from lead (Pb) are not a component of this analysis because emission factors (EFs) for this pollutant are not available from standard EF sources (e.g., EPA Motor Vehicle Emission Simulator).

 Within this analysis, a No Action Alternative and three flood risk management measures for Florida's Miami-Dade County were analyzed.
 The No Action Alternative includes evacuation of residents and impacts to structures if they do not receive any flood risk management measure.
 Measure 1 is the elevation of residential structures.
-The second and third types of measures relate to floodproofing nonresidential structures and CI assets.
-Measure 2 is the elevation of one HVAC system at a CI facility.
-Measure 3 entails deployment of temporary flood barriers around a CI asset.
-The deployment of temporary flood barriers serves as a proxy for dry floodproofing in this GHG analysis.
+The second and third types of measures relate to floodproofing nonresidential structures and Cl assets.
+Measure 2 is the elevation of one HVAC system at a Cl facility.
+Measure 3 entails deployment of temporary flood barriers around a Cl asset.
+The deployment of temporary flood barriers around a Cl asset.
 The total GHGs and CAPs are then calculated for each measure based on aggregated emissions across all impacted structures.